awslabs/amazon-timestream-tools/integrations/iot_core/README.md

-# Publishing data with AWS IoT Core
+# Timestream - Ingest data via an AWS IoT topic rule

 You can ingest time series data from your IoT devices connected to AWS IoT Core into Amazon Timestream.
 This repository contains everything needed to setup and test data ingestion via an AWS IoT topic rule into Amazon Timestream: